DivineSamOfficial/Airbnb-Analytics-Engineering/README.md

-# Airbnb Anlytics Engineering and Data Ware housing
+# Airbnb Analytics Engineering and Data Ware housing

 ## Project Overview
 This project involves ingesting Airbnb data into Amazon S3, transforming it using Snowflake and dbt, orchestrating workflows with Dagster, and visualizing data with Preset.